initfive/post-it/README.md

 ## Post-it App

-Small planing App created with Redux and vanilla JavaScript.
+Small planing App created with React and Redux.

 Created as a part of Udacity React | Redux | React Native Nanodegree